Lee Hi “Rose” Music Video Review

 The cinematography of this video was absolutely beautiful.
 While there was no actual story, the different images used completely made up for it.
 Most of the scenes involved Lee Hi surrounded by flowers, people, or words.
 The sets portrayed her as a flower, yet the use of red and blood showed that there is pain through her innocence.

 I was so impressed with the cinematography of this video that I wrote an entire blog post about it!
 Click here to see my full analysis of the cinematography.
-Without a doubt, the cinematography gets a 5/5.

 The wardrobe went along with the cinematography in portraying Lee Hi’s character as a rose.
 She wore white dresses, symbolizing the pure beauty of a flower, as well as dresses with actual flowers on them.
 In a couple of the scenes, Lee Hi herself is incorporated in the background which very effectively connects her own body to the message being given about her harmful love.
 While symbolic, I also found the dresses to look beautiful on her.
 She chose a theme that makes it very easy to include pretty and elegant dresses.
-The wardrobe gets a 5/5.

 While there was no actual dance in the official music video, I feel the dance version is worth talking about.
 I was very happily surprised at the dance that accompanied this song.
 It is hard to create an entertaining dance for a slower song like this, and based off of Lee Hi’s videos I don’t suspect that she is a dancer herself, yet the use of backup dancers and simple moves coordinated together made for an amazing dance.
 The backup dancers acted as an extension of Lee Hi and the words she was singing.
 They followed the rose concept, appearing like plants in the beginning and forming circles around both Lee Hi and the boy dancer.
 I liked how in the beginning each dancer was doing her own movement, and with the picking up of the beat, all of the different movements suddenly became the same movement.